Proof library by Michał Gacek

 Redis in Practice: A Case Study with Hono and TypeScript

-A practical case study of using Redis in a small Hono + TypeScript API - caching, counters, rate limiting, and short-lived state.
-Patterns that solve real backend problems, not abstract SET foo bar tutorials.
+A practical case study of Redis in a Hono + TypeScript API - caching, counters, rate limiting, and short-lived state - solving real backend problems.

 -